TingHsuanYang/cmpe255-spring22-project/README.md

 * What platform will the game be most popular on?

 ## Approach
-* Teammates will be split to tackle different problems
+* 4/19 - Teammates will be split to tackle different problems
-* Each team member makes a model for their problem
+* 4/26 - Each team member makes a model for their problem
-* For problem with multiple members, the models are either used in conjunction or the better model is used.
+* 5/3 - For problem with multiple members, the models are either used in conjunction or the better model is used.
 Decision depends on performance of models.
+* 5/3 - Refine models with feedback from other group members
-* Save the models and compile an api to generate predctions with
+* 5/10 - Save the models and compile an api to generate predctions with